What is Integrative Medicine?

 -Probiotics contain live microorganisms (such as Lactobacillus acidophilus) that help maintain healthy digestion -Vitamins are minerals necessary for good health.

--Mind and body practices take advantage of the connection between mental and physical health properties.
+-Mind and body practices exploit the connection between mental and physical health properties.

 -Acupuncture uses fine needles to promote blood circulation.